Fortnite-API/py-wrapper/docs/migrating.rst

 Client
 ------
-The :class:`fortnite_api.FortniteAPI` client has been made async by default.
-This means that all methods to fetch data from the API are now async.
+The :class:`fortnite_api.FortniteAPI` client now only has async functions.
+All methods that fetch data from the API are now async.
 All synchronous functionality has been extended into the :class:`fortnite_api.SyncFortniteAPI` class.

 This means there is no longer a `run_async` parameter on the client.
-Creating an instance of a FortniteAPI client is now done like so:
+Rather, the sync and async functionality is now completely determined by which instance of a client you use.
+Now, creating an instance of the client should be done with its respective context manager:

 .. code-block:: python3